This is how I make onion rings in the oven, not the frier. They are crispy on the outside, tender on the inside without getting soggy.

 First, you’re going to get some large onions.
 I suggest some sweet onions for the best flavor.
 Slice them thick – about 1/2 inch thickness.

-You’re going to give the rings a nice soak in low fat buttermilk.
-This is something I learned from my mom; it’s how she breads chicken.
+Give the rings a nice soak in low fat buttermilk.
 Here’s why you are soaking the onions in buttermilk: the buttermilk soak will soften your onions, making them tender inside the crispy coating.
 Furthermore, the buttermilk soak will allow the egg whites and all the breading to adhere easier to the onion slices.
-(More on breading later.)

 Get your breading ready.